-Federal Supplemental Educational Opportunity Grant (FSEOG): FSEOG funds are awarded to Pelleligible students who have the lowest EFC to ensure the needlest students receive these limited awards on a first-come, first-served basis.
+Federal Supplemental Educational Opportunity Grant (FSEOG): FSEOG funds are awarded to Pelleligible students who have the lowest EFC to ensure the needlest students receive these limited awards.
 Students must be enrolled in at least six (6) units to receive FSEOG.
-For the 2013-2014 academic year, the maximum FSEOG available per student is \$250 per semester and awards are extremely limited.
+For the 2015-16 academic year, the maximum FSEOG available per student is \$250 per semester and awards are extremely limited.